 The all important review

-I would guess output is at around 1000 lumens on full and fuly charged, because they have plenty of light for off road mountain biking and also a bit wider and further penetrating than previous bike lights I have used at the 500 to 700 lumen rating.
+I would guess output is at around 1000 lumens on full and fully charged, because they have plenty of light for off road mountain biking and also a bit wider and further penetrating than previous bike lights I have used at the 500 to 700 lumen rating, but not as much as branded 1500 lumen units I now use.

-The website states you will randomly get either a 4200mah or 6400mah battery.
-I received 3 * 4200mah ones and these lasted an hour on full power before it drastically faded over the next 30mins, but for about 1.5hrs it was usable for off road single-track riding but only really for the first hour if on full constantly.
+The website stated you will randomly get either a 4200mah or 6400mah battery – it is pot luck!
+I received 3 * 4200mah ones and these lasted an hour on full but slightly fading power before it drastically faded over the next 30mins, but for about 1.5hrs it was usable for off road single-track riding but only really for the first hour if used on full constantly.

-The flash mode is comparable to the low mode for battery consumption as it seems to flash in full beam, helpfully warning and annoying all car drivers for miles around!
-In fact the flash is so bright it lights up reflective signs 100’s of metres away!
+The flash mode is actually comparable to the low mode for battery consumption as it seems to flash in full beam, helpfully warning and annoying all car drivers for miles around!

-I had very low expectations but the LED light unit is actually really well made from solid Aluminium and it seems well weather sealed to look at (see update below).
-The bar attachment works OK but it is just a tough rubber ring that stretches around so it will slip a bit without something grippy on the bars.
-A bit of cunning DIY taping and it is easy and simple to keep it in place though.
-On the helmet the light sits really snuggly and I had no issues with using the supplied band.
+I had very low expectations but the LED light unit is actually made from solid Aluminium and it seems weather sealed to look at (see section below though!).
+The bar attachment works OK but it is just a tough rubber ring that stretches around so it slips a bit without something grippy on the bars.
+A bit of cunning DIY taping and it is simple to keep it in place though.
+On my helmet the light sits really snuggly and I had no issues with using the supplied band.

-The battery is wrapped in plastic but not waterproof at the ends, so some gaffer tape and a plastic bag is needed for wet rides, although I used it as it was without issue for these first few rides.
-The holster is actually a simple but effective bag that Velcro fastens securely onto the frame or the wire reaches long enough to stash into a backpack from the helmet.
-I had one velcro strap snap off.
+The battery is wrapped in plastic but not waterproof at the ends, so some gaffer tape and a plastic bag is needed for wet rides.
+The holster is a simple but effective bag that Velcro fastens onto the frame or the wire reaches long enough to stash into a backpack from the helmet.
+I had one velcro strap snap off so that’s a 33% failure rate…

-The wire joint is a push fit with a screw ring to secure and weatherproof it.
-This is much better quality than I had expected and does a great job.
+The wire joint is a standard plastic push fit with a screw ring to secure and weatherproof it.

-I ordered two light units because often with cheap items like this you get a duff one, but all I can say is the two I have received and used worked perfectly straight out of the box.
+I initially ordered two light units and 3 batteries because often with cheap items like this you get a duff one, but the two I have received worked perfectly straight out of the box…….

 I spent £26.80 for two light units and two batteries